-- (a) The vacant possession value of dwellings within the Council's HRA, valued in accordance with the Guidance, as at 31 March 2024 is £7,009.3m. - (b) The difference between the above figure and the figure of £2,966.5m in the Balance Sheet notionally represents diminution in the value of assets caused by their being let at social housing rents, according to the MHCLG's stock valuation model as explained in Supplementary Note H1.
+- (a) The vacant possession value of dwellings within the Council's HRA, valued in accordance with the Guidance, as at 31 March 2024 (being the most recent valuation available) is £7,057.2m. - (b) The difference between the above figure and the figure of £3,183.6m in the Balance Sheet notionally represents diminution in the value of assets caused by their being let at social housing rents, according to the MHCLG's stock valuation model as explained in Supplementary Note H1.